-32. Additional Contractor Responsibilities
+34. Additional Contractor Responsibilities

 - A. To the extent Contractor is a mandated reporter of suspected child and/or dependent adult abuse and neglect, it shall ensure that its employees, agents, volunteers, subcontractors, and independent contractors are made aware of, understand, and comply with all reporting requirements.
 Contractor shall immediately notify County of any incident or condition resulting in injury, harm, or risk of harm to any child or dependent adult served under this Contract. - B. Contractor will immediately notify County of any active complaints, lawsuits, licensing or regulatory investigations, reports of fraud or malfeasance, or criminal investigations regarding its operations.
-Contractor agrees to work cooperatively with County in response to any investigation commenced by County with regard to this Contract or the clients served herein, including providing any/all records requested by County related thereto. - C. Contractor shall employ reasonable background check procedures on all employees, prospective employees, volunteers and consultants performing work involving direct contact with minor children or dependent adults under this Contract, including fingerprinting and criminal records checks, sexual offender registry checks, and reference checks, including both personal and professional references. - 33.
-Notification Any notice or demand desired or required to be given hereunder shall be in writing and deemed given when personally delivered or deposited in the mail, postage prepaid, and addressed to the Parties as follows:
+Contractor agrees to work cooperatively with County in response to any investigation commenced by County with regard to this Contract or the clients served herein, including providing any/all records requested by County related thereto. - C. Contractor shall employ reasonable background check procedures on all employees, prospective employees, volunteers and consultants performing work involving direct contact with minor children or dependent adults under this Contract, including fingerprinting and criminal records checks, sexual offender registry checks, and reference checks, including both personal and professional references. - 35.
+Information Technology Security Requirements This contract □shall not ⊠shall be subject to Exhibit F, "Information Technology Security," which is attached and incorporated by this reference.
+Contractor's failure to comply with the requirements in Exhibit F is a material breach of this Agreement.

+36. Notification Any notice or demand desired or required to be given hereunder shall be in writing and deemed given when personally delivered or deposited in the mail, postage prepaid, and addressed to the Parties as follows:

-COUNTY O F NEVADA: CONTRACT OR: Nevada Coun Nevada County Behavioral Health Department al Alternatives d/b/a EA Family Services Address: 500 Crown Point Circle, Suite 100 Address PO BOX 3940 City, St, Zip Grass Valley, CA 95945 City, St, Zip Quincy, CA 95971 Attn: Cindy Morgan Attn: Erica Baltezore Email: cindy.morgan@nevadacountyca.gov Email: ebaltezore@ea.org Phone: (530) 265-1779 Phone: (707) 599-6473
+COUNTY OF NEVADA: CONTRACTOR: Nevada County Behavioral Health Department of Health Environmental Alternatives d/b/a EA Family and Human Servi Services Address: 500 Crown Point Circle, Suite 100 Address PO BOX 3940 City, St, Zip Grass Valley, CA 95945 City, St, Zip Quincy, CA 95971 Attn: Cindy Morgan Attn: Erica Baltezore Email: cindy.morgan@nevadacountyca.gov Email: ebaltezore@ea.org Phone: (530) 265-1779 Phone: (707) 599-6473